-Downloading SafeZone allows access to push notifications and enables you to connect directly
+Downloading SafeZone allows access to push notifications and enables you to connect directly for help through the app.

 You can download SafeZone from the app store and use your myCT credentials to log in.
 If you would like more information, you can visit the SafeZone website [www.safezoneapp.com].